 My father and I watched the documentary on the discovery channel about the discovery of Mermaids.
 The documentary is called Mermaids: A Body Found.
 However in this documentary they showed a video that was taken from a boys phone on the beach it shows a live mermaid.
 Now my father and i would like to know if this video is real i don't like to say we are suckers to everything we hear but i am open to new ideas..
 We would like to know about this video and hoped you have some input.

 Origins: On 27 May 2012, Discovery's Animal Planet channel aired a pseudo-documentary entitled Mermaids: The Body Found in the U.S., a purely fictional work dealing with a purported federal coverup of a discovery involving scientists from the National Oceanic and Atmospheric Administration (NOAA) that proved the existence of a remnant population of mermaids (described as being an evolutionary offshoot of the "aquatic ape" hypothesis, a generally discounted idea that early Hominid species went through an aquatic phase in their evolution).
-The program was not fact but rather speculative science fiction, and it included obvious CGI-produced video sequences like the one displayed above.
+The program was not fact but rather speculative science fiction, which included obvious CGI-produced video sequences like the one displayed above and actors fictional characters such as "Dr. Paul Robertson, former NOAA scientist."
 To enhance the pseudo-reality aspect of the program, a web site was established at believeinmermaids.com offering no content other than a opening page hoax proclaiming that the site's domain had been seized by the U.S. Department of Justice and Homeland Security.

 After this program aired in Australia in April 2011, Brad Newsome of the Sydney Morning Herald wrote of it that: